November 18, 2025

 Example

-• use social media usage history to see if they were exposed to vaccine misinformation on their feed
+• use social media usage history to see if they were exposed to political content on their feed

 Confounding a risk